Business Administration (BUAD)

 BUAD 2189.
 Pga/Pgm Internship.
 1 Hour.

-A course designed to provide the student with an initial opportunity to apply academic skills in a practical work environment as required to complete the PGA/PGM Program.
+A course is designed to provide the student with an initial opportunity to apply academic skills in a practical work environment as required to complete the PGA/PGM Program.
 (See Internship Coordinator prior to enrolling.)
 All internships must be approved in advance in order to receive credit.
 The course may be repeated for a maximum of 2 hours of academic credit and is only available to students enrolled in PGA/PGM program.

 BUAD 2321.
 Dsgn/Presentation Bus.Projects.
 3 Hours.